 o Torres del Paine: what’s about the park in winter (May trough September)?

 - During the winter , high pressures, coming in from Antartica, stabilize themselves over southern Patagonia providing long spells of clear, cold and windless (yes, you are reading well!) weather.
 Cold fronts from the pacific will eventually come in, interupting the silence and bringing the sequacious winter dusting!
 When we were hiking the W at the end of july we had one cloudy day and four days of crisp clear weather, resulting in expansive views over the Patagonian ice field.

 - Torres Del Paine enjoys sort of a microclimate, which provoces slightly warmer than the rest of southern Patagonia.
 During the day in july 2006, we had temperatures of 12 ° C in the Sun, but of course at night the temperature dropped to around -10 ° C.

-- Most part of the the W-circuit is at sea level, so snow accumulation is very low to non-existant. about 6 years agoAnswered by Galapagos Esperanza via WorldNomads.com
+- Most part of the the W-circuit is at sea level, so snow accumulation is very low to non-existant. almost 8 years agoAnswered by Galapagos Esperanza via WorldNomads.com

 I think both places are worth seeing, however two things to consider: